-The North Dakota Department of Public Instruction, Adult Education Unit, promotes and supports free programs that help individuals over the age of 16 obtain basic academic and educational skills to be productive workers, family members, and citizens.
+The North Dakota Department of Public Instruction-Adult Education program promotes and supports free programs that help individuals over the age of 16 obtain basic academic and educational skills to be productive workers, family members, and citizens.
 Adult education classes provide a second opportunity for adult learners committed to improving their academic and career skills.

 Adult education in North Dakota is based on and supported in the following philosophy: